 Update – Aug 22, 2014 – Second FDA Takedown Request Declined

 Two days ago the FDA sent us a list of 29 more domain names they would like us to take down.
-The list included 8 domains owned by a Canadian business we know to be operating lawfully that we brought up for discussion purposes with the FDA in the course of our talks.
+The list included 8 domains owned by a Canadian business we know to be operating lawfully that we recently sprang from an arbitrary takedown at another Registrar.

 We were somewhat taken aback to see the inclusion of this business' domains in their list considering that it is not an online pharmacy, does not deal in materials which are controlled substances anywhere in the world and has no associated exigent circumstances which impelled the original takedown (translation: nobody has died).